-Our source of information: moms and kids from around the world who we frequently interview about values, nature, education, hopes, child development, dreams, the future, the environment and dirt, of course!
-Over the past four years, OMO has published two reports (Giving our Children the Right to be Children and Children and Nature) in collaboration with Dr Jerome Singer and Dr Dorothy Singer of Yale University, as well as two global studies that focus on the subject of child development and experimental learning, namely ‘Have a Go’ and ‘Mamma Mia’.
+We frequently interview our most valuable sources of information - moms and kids from around the world.
+We ask them about values, nature, education, hopes, child development, dreams, the future, and, of course, the environment and dirt!
+Over the past four years, OMO has published two reports (‘Giving our Children the Right to be Children’ and ‘Children and Nature’) in collaboration with Dr Jerome Singer and Dr Dorothy Singer of Yale University, as well as two global studies that focus on the subject of child development and experimental learning, namely ‘Have a Go’ and ‘Mamma Mia’.

 OMO also produced a series of short films to support the research, for which Dr Singer provided commentary.
 All of this extensive research has been distilled into a series of easy-to-read nuggets that are perfect for quick consumption and are ideal to share with friends and fellow moms.